Logiqx/wca-ipy/docs/Future_Options.md

 ## Proposal

-Three possible options are being proposed to tackle the issue of people missing from the unofficial senior rankings.
+Two possible options are being proposed to tackle the issue of people missing from the unofficial senior rankings.
 All of the proposed options are based on simple SQL extracts being run on the WCA server from which the senior rankings team can produce the various reports, ideally on a daily basis.

 The SQL that produces the CSV files for the current rankings is hosted on GitHub - [extract_senior_details.sql](https://github.com/Logiqx/wca-ipy/blob/master/sql/extract_senior_details.sql)